tomesink/obsidian/+/Figma containers.md

 Group is a collection of layers and not distinct elements so they (the grouped elements) dont have dimensions or properties of their own once grouped.
 Meaning, if I choose a fill (background color) property it is applied on objects inside, not on group "object" itself.
 So groups can not have backgrounds etc by themselves.

-Group do not have autolayout.
-If ayt
+Group do not have autolayout (way how to create responsive design in figma).
+If autolayout is applied on group it automatically converts into a frame.

 ### Frame